 1 in stock

-I’m very pleased to offer this striking PAIR of late 1940s ceiling fixtures by the famous Virden Company!
+I’m very pleased to offer this striking late 1940s ceiling fixture by the famous Virden Company!

 The VIRDEN Company

 The John C. Virden Company was Canadian-based, at 19 Curity Ave in Toronto.
 They also had a US presence at 6103 Longfellow Avenue in Cleveland, Ohio.
 You can Google search the latter, and “stand” in front of the massive brick factory.
 It is now long abandoned, and its countless widows broken.
 But it wasn’t that long ago that this factory – like countless such factories across America – was teeming with life, and supporting millions of families.
 This, back when America actually made stuff.

 The shade is incredible!
 Wow!
 One of the most dazzling glass shades ever created.
 It’s made from very thick glass, and features luscious flowers in high relief!
 Virden offered the shade in four colors, and canary yellow, offered here, is my favorite.
 It is a distinctive sharp yellow.
 Gorgeous.